syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 __Excel__ __with__ __Conditional__ __Formatting__

-I> XlsIO visualization has been enhanced with backward compatibility for Advanced Conditional Formatting.
+N> XlsIO visualization has been enhanced with backward compatibility for Advanced Conditional Formatting.